Device to Cloud Getting Started Integrate your application via HTTP webhook

 Verify your webhook

-To check if D2C can send messages to your previously created Webhook Application, you need a Device object.
+To check if Device to Cloud can send messages to your previously created Webhook Application, you need a Device object.
 Simply assign this Device object to the default Device Group which has been automatically created for the Application before.

 To assign the Device to the Device Group go to the Applications tab and select the Edit devices function in the context menu of the Application’s’ Device Group (see figure below).